UoS-COM1001/com1001-2024-25-spr/README.md

 Lecture and practical content for this module is front-loaded in weeks 1&ndash;5 so that you have all the knowledge and expertise that you need to complete development and testing of the team project in the remainder of the semester.

-**TODO – Donghwan to complete details of scrum meetings if required**

 | Week | Lecture Content | Practical Session | Scrum Meeting | Deadline |
 |-:|-|-|-|-|
 |1     | **Foundations**<ul><li>Web servers and HTTP</li><li>An Introduction to Sinatra</li><li>Controllers</li><li>Views</li><li>Queries</li></ul>| <ul><li>Starting to Develop Your Team Web Application</li><li>Coding Challenge</li></ul> | Team Operating Agreement | |